Zoom on the Pulsar PG7500B

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile Pulsar PG7500B provides an output of 120/240V.
-While gasoline-powered, it gives a running wattage of 6750W along with a peak wattage of 7500W.
-While propane-powered, it provides 5400 rated watts and 6000 starting watts.
+The dual-fuel technology of the Pulsar PG7500B allows for an output of 120/240V and provides superb power and versatility.
+If gasoline-powered, the device provides a running wattage of 6750W and a starting wattage of 7500W.
+If propane-powered, it gives 5400 rated watts and 6000 starting watts.

-As for its running time, the PG7500B, along with its 6.6 gallons fuel capacity, can run for around 13 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.51 GPH).
-If propane is used, it can operate for around 7 hours (estimation based on a 20 lbs tank - propane consumption around 0.67 GPH).
+With a fuel capacity of 6.6 gallons, the PG7500B can operate for around 13 hours at 50% load using gasoline (fuel consumption around 0.51 GPH), or for around 7 hours (estimation based on a 20 lbs tank - propane consumption around 0.67 GPH) using propane.

-The Pulsar PG7500B has a conventional, open frame design, of the following dimensions: L27 x W22.4 x H21.6 in, which offers support and allows it to be raised above ground level.
-The featured design is ideal for the outdoors and all tough environments.
+With its dimensions of L27 x W22.4 x H21.6 in, the conventional, open frame design of the Pulsar PG7500B offers stability and allows the generator to be raised above ground level.
+The design is ideal for rough environments and demanding outdoor use.

-As the generator's weight is 185 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
+While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 185 lbs.
 Still, once it is on the ground, its wheel kit and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.

 Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar PG7500B also comes with some accessories: propane hose, tool kit and oil are included.